C0WB0YS/C0WB0YS/README.md

 ------------------------------------------------------------------------------------
 007N7 / ITRAPPED

-   yes i ship onesided ichance.
+   yes i ship onesided ichance + twosided IEllernate

   hyperactive due to autism -- will not remember alot of stuff afterwards